arnaudmaret/arnaudmaret.github.io/_pages/publications.md

 author_profile: true
 ---

-Here is a list of my publications:
+Here is a list of my research papers:

 - *Action-angle coordinates for surface group representations in genus zero*, 2021.
 Available [here](https://arxiv.org/pdf/2110.13896.pdf).
 - *Ergodicity of the mapping class group action on super-maximal representations*, 2020.
 To appear in *Groups Geom.
 Dyn*.
 Available [here](https://arxiv.org/pdf/2012.05775.pdf).

+Here is a list of notes I edited:

+- *Proceedings of the Young Researchers Workshop on Positivity in Lie Groups*, with X. Flamm, 2022.
+Available [here](http://arnaudmaret.github.io/files/theta_positivity_proceedings.pdf).
+- *A note on character varieties*, 2022.
+Available [here](https://arnaudmaret.com/files/character-varieties.pdf).

 Here is a link to my PhD thesis: